 In our experience lek sites are commonly found in proximity to the main feeding and commuting routes.
-The primary commuting and feeding area at the site was judged to be the railway lone to the West.
+The primary commuting and feeding area at the site was judged to be the woodland some distance from the site to the West.
 There were no potential lek sites identified in the building facing this commuting route which are also close enough to it to be used by male bats for leks.
 It is therefore unlikely there will be use of the building by bats for lekking.